Desmond Tutu: Anti-apartheid icon and moral compass for a nation

 Tutu, who died Sunday at the age of 90, will be remembered for a long list of history-making accomplishments — as the anti-apartheid cleric who thrust the church into the forefront of South Africa’s liberation struggle, and the towering moral authority who led the country’s confrontation of its violent past in the Truth and Reconciliation Commission.
 But for many, his legacy is far simpler.

-“When people said he spoke for the ordinary people, he used to say that no people are ordinary,” says John Allen, Tutu’s biographer and his former press secretary.
-And his life was living proof, Mr. Allen says, of exactly that value.
+“When people said he spoke for the ordinary people, he used to say that no people are ordinary,” John Allen, Tutu’s biographer and his former press secretary, told the Monitor in a 2015 interview.
+And his life was living proof, Mr. Allen said, of exactly that value.

 Tutu seemed equally at home in the White House laying into Ronald Reagan for his policy of “constructive engagement” with the apartheid government and in the shack settlements of Johannesburg giving a service for domestic workers, gardeners, and miners.
 A rarity among clergy of his stature, he seldom held his tongue — no matter the audience.

 That abrupt honesty won him many admirers, but also a slate of critics, particularly after the dawn of democracy here, when he turned his sharp intellect on many of the liberation leaders he had once fought beside.
 “It was easy to be against something [during the struggle],” he opined in 2015.
 “A far more difficult task has been left to [the new government] — making a reality of our freedom.”
-In his later years, he hardly slowed down, taking aim at corruption, homophobia, AIDS denialism, xenophobia and Israel’s occupation of Gaza and the West Bank – a nagging, unavoidable, and morally sharp voice with little regard for etiquette or political correctness.
+In his later years, he hardly slowed down, taking aim at corruption, homophobia, AIDS denialism, xenophobia, and Israel’s occupation of Gaza and the West Bank – a nagging, unavoidable, and morally sharp voice with little regard for etiquette or political correctness.

-“So many leaders of that era had the same skills, the same passion, the same fire to end apartheid that he did, but what set him apart were his skills as a communicator,” Mr. Allen says.
+“So many leaders of that era had the same skills, the same passion, the same fire to end apartheid that he did, but what set him apart were his skills as a communicator,” Mr. Allen said.
 “He was blunt, he could be reckless, and he spoke from the gut — but you know, most of the time he’s been right.”

-'We had the Bible and they had the land'
+“We had the Bible and they had the land”

 Desmond Mpilo Tutu was born October 7, 1931, in Klerksdorp — near Johannesburg — where his father was a headmaster and his mother, who would later become a teacher, worked as a domestic servant.
 Although his dream was to become a doctor, the family couldn’t afford his training, so the young Tutu became a teacher instead.
 But he quickly realized his calling lay elsewhere.